exochron/MountJournalEnhanced/README.md

 + Freely rotate display camera around mount
 + Trigger /mountspecial in display
 + Browse through mounts with Up/Down arrow keys
++ Right Click on scroll buttons to quickly scroll to the top/bottom
 + Track, display and sort by some usage statistics
 + Favor all filtered mounts at once or unset them all.
 + Save favorites per character.